See which pages Google can find and index on your site, and learn about any indexing problems encountered.

 Use the URL Inspection tool to test the problem on your page.
-If the page is not in the Index Coverage report but it is listed as indexed in the URL Inspection report, it was probably indexed recently, and will appear in the Index Coverage report soon.
+If the page is not in the Page Indexing report but it is listed as indexed in the URL Inspection report, it was probably indexed recently, and will appear in the Page Indexing report soon.
 If the page is listed as not indexed in the URL Inspection tool (which is what you'd expect), test the live page.
 The live page test results should indicate what the issue is: use the information from the test and the test documentation to learn how to fix the issue.

 Why is my page in the index?
 I don't want it indexed.

 Google can index any URL that it finds unless you include a noindex directive on the page (or it has been temporarily blocked), and Google can find a page in many different ways, including someone linking to your page from another site.